hmrc/one-stop-shop-returns-frontend/README.md

 ![image](https://user-images.githubusercontent.com/48218839/145842926-c318cb10-70c3-4186-a839-b1928c8e2625.png)

+The VRN can be any 9-digit number.

-To be able to use the application you need to be registered for the service.
+To be able to use the application you need to be registered for the service (instructions to complete a registration can be found here https://github.com/hmrc/one-stop-shop-registration-frontend).

 ### License